Adaptable Symbolic Music Infilling with MIDI-RWKV: Conclusion

 \section{Conclusion}

-We presented MIDI-RWKV, a novel framework for multi-track, long-context, controllable symbolic music infilling based on linear attention.
-Our approach addresses several limitations of existing music generation systems by enabling efficient processing of arbitrarily long contexts, selective regeneration of musical segments, fine-grained control over musical attributes, and effective personalization through state tuning.
-Objective and subjective experimental results demonstrate that MIDI-RWKV significantly outperforms the comparable MIDI-Mistral model on long-context tasks, and that our proposed state tuning technique provides superior personalization compared to LoRA-based approaches in the low-sample regime typical of individual composers.
+We presented MIDI-RWKV, a subquadratic foundation model for controllable and adaptable multi-track symbolic music infilling.
+Our approach addresses several limitations of existing music generation systems by reducing the complexity of the training objective and enabling effective style adaptation through state tuning.
+Objective and subjective experimental results demonstrate that MIDI-RWKV matches or outperforms comparable models, and that our proposed state tuning technique provides superior adaptability compared to LoRA approaches in the low-sample regime typical of individual composers and artists.

-\paragraph{Limitations.} While MIDI-RWKV aims to be style-agnostic and diverse in its outputs, it inherits from the biases of the GigaMIDI dataset \cite{gigamidi} on which it was trained.
+\paragraph{Limitations.} While MIDI-RWKV aims to be style-agnostic and diverse in its outputs, it inherits from the biases of the data on which it was trained.
 Some musical styles and instruments are therefore overrepresented and others are underrepresented.
-Our prompt format also restricts infilling to contiguous sections, unlike prior work that allows arbitrary masking patterns, hence it may require more inference compute to infill the same masking pattern.
-Our prompt format also requires symmetric context, which may not reflect compositional needs.
+We also train on relatively few attribute controls, which may lack the granularity that professional composers require.

-Despite its impressive context length extrapolation capabilities, the model's relatively low training context length of 2048 limits its usability in extremely-long-context situations of full songs with ten or more tracks.
-Additionally, we train on few attribute controls, which may lack the granularity that professional composers require.
-The model also requires all attribute controls to be externally provided for each bar, removing a degree of freedom from the generation process.
+Due to underoptimized RWKV inference pipelines and our decision not to implement inference tricks like caching hidden states, emulating random infilling using repeated single-section infilling takes slightly longer than with related systems. {This difference is quantified in Appendix~\ref{apx:latency}, though we do not believe it is meaningful, as latencies of a few seconds were shown to be immaterial by~\citet{tchmeube}}.
+Nonetheless, we hope software engineering improvements can impress this issue.

-While state tuning proved effective in Section~\ref{sec:exp}, it may perform poorly on highly experimental or unusual compositional styles that deviate significantly from the distribution of the pretraining data.
-We do not explore full parameter finetuning, nor do we compare state tuned outputs to those of any Transformer model due to a lack of reasonable comparisons (Section~\ref{sec:obj}).
-Our finetuning experiments were also limited to a single low-sample dataset and the sole task of melody infilling.
+While state tuning proved effective in Section~\ref{sec:subj}, it may perform poorly on highly experimental or unusual compositional styles that deviate significantly from the distribution of the pretraining data, based on our rationale in Section~\ref{sec:state}, {though this may be decreasingly important as music pretraining datasets scale to the giga and tera scales.}